FyorDev/PureRef-format/README.md

 TODO:
 - Refactor lots, and comment
   - Move things to INIT
-  - Alternative to ugly and long purBytes write line?
   - Explain in comments how img address - transform ID are linked
 - Fix save directory text format
 - Better documentation